adamsburge/DPhil-Project/content/posts/Katochoi-Archive.md

 ---
-aliases: [Katochoi Archive]
+aliases: [Katochoi Archive, Katochoi of the Sarapieion]
 tags: [Type/Corpus]
-title: "The Katochoi Archive"
+title: "The Katochoi of the Sarapieion Archive"
 draft: false
 ---

-## Dating
+## Dating: Approx. 199-150 BCE

 ## Description